David-Vella/ppm-handler/README.md

 # About

 Interrupt based Arduino library for reading PPM signals.
 Developed for use with the OrangeRx R617XL radio frequency receiver.
 Tested extensively with the Arduino Nano.
-Should work with other ATmega328 based boards.

 # Installation